WHAT IS THE PURPOSE OF THIS DOCUMENT?

 WHERE YOUR PERSONAL INFORMATION IS STORED

-Slalom LLC is located in the United States and is governed by United States law.
-Your personal information will be transferred to, stored, and processed in the United States when you are applying for work with Slalom LLC or one of our subsidiaries (whether as an employee, worker or contractor) or because we have your personal information through a referral, from a jobs board, networking sites or from a prior connection with you.
+Slalom, Inc. is located in the United States and is governed by United States law.
+Your personal information will be transferred to, stored, and processed in the United States when you are applying for work with Slalom, Inc. or one of our subsidiaries (whether as an employee, worker, or contractor) or because we have your personal information through a referral, from a jobs board, professional networking sites, or from a prior connection with you.

-Therefore, for the processing purposes, your personal information will be processed and stored on systems used by us in the USA and located in our headquarters in Seattle, Washington, USA and in other secure locations, as may be required from time to time.
-Such locations may be in countries that do not provide a level of data protection comparable to the level in your home country.
-However, if you are in Europe, and your personal information is shared with other group entities, any such transfer outside the EEA, Switzerland, Andorra, Argentina, non-public organizations in Canada, Faeroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey and New Zealand (or any other country deemed "safe" by the European Commission) will be safeguarded by contractual measures based on the European Commission's approved standard contractual clauses.
-You can ask for a copy of these by contacting us as at [email protected].
+Therefore, for the processing purposes, your personal information will be processed and stored on systems used by us in the United States and located in our headquarters in Seattle, Washington, USA and in other locations, as may be required from time to time.
+Such locations (see list of locations of our affiliates at the end of this document) may be in countries that do not provide a level of data protection comparable to the level in your home country.
+If you are in the EEA, UK, or Switzerland, and your personal information is shared with other group entities, any such transfer outside the EEA, Switzerland, Andorra, Argentina, non-public organizations in Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Japan (for the EEA and UK), Jersey, New Zealand and the UK (or any other country deemed “adequate” by the European Commission, UK authorities, or under Swiss laws, as applicable) will be safeguarded by appropriate safeguards, in particular by concluding contractual measures based on approved standard contractual clauses.
+You can ask for a copy of these by contacting us as at privacy [at] Slalom [dot] com.

-If you are not offered a position with Slalom, or are not otherwise engaged to work with Slalom, we will retain your personal information for a period of 18 months from the date that you were provided with notification of our processing of your personal information in accordance with this privacy notice.
+If you are not offered a position with Slalom or our subsidiaries or are not otherwise engaged to work with Slalom or our subsidiaries, we will retain your personal information for a period of 18 months from the date from the withdrawal or the application or the rejection unless a longer retention period is required under applicable law.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds, and that we have conducted the recruitment exercise in a fair and transparent way.
-After this period, we will securely destroy your personal information in accordance with our data retention policy.
+After this period, we will securely destroy your personal information by using technical means that will not allow data recovery in accordance with our data retention policy.

 It is likely that we will wish to retain your personal information on file on the basis that a further opportunity may arise in future and we may wish to consider you for that.
-If so, we will write to you separately, seeking your explicit consent to retain your personal information on that basis.
-We will delete your personal information if you do not provide your consent for us to retain your personal information for this purpose.
+If so, we will write to you separately, notifying you of our intent to retain your personal information for up to two years on the basis of our legitimate interest* to have a database of profiles.
+We will delete your personal information if you object to us retaining your personal information for this purpose.

 YOUR RIGHTS IN CONNECTION WITH PERSONAL INFORMATION